 By applying for financial aid, many colleges offer loans as part of the award letter.
 However, to be eligible for these loans, students must enroll for six or more credits.
 In addition, the loan repayment assistant wraps around government student loan forgiveness programs for added benefits.

 A student loan is a money you borrow and must pay back with interest.
 However, some loans don’t have an interest while attending school.
 Students, make sure you understand the term and conditions of the company and the loan.
 Don’t be afraid to ask questions!

 Student loans come from the federal government, from private sources (i.e. the bank), or from other organizations.
 In addition, it’s important to remember that loans are legal obligations that make students (or parents) responsible for repaying the amount borrowed with interest.
 Even though students don’t have to begin repaying student loans right away, don’t wait to understand the responsibilities as a borrower.

-The BBC Pledge is our way of offering help post graduation with paying off student loans.
-In addition, we know the fear surrounding students loans among parents and students, so we wanted to make that fear less.
-The BBC Pledge is for students who choose to take out loans to invest in their education, but of course, obtaining an education debt free is possible.
+The BBC Pledge is our way of offering help post-graduation with paying off student loans.
+In addition, we know the fear surrounding student loans among parents and students, so we wanted to make that fearless.
+The BBC Pledge is for students who choose to take out loans to invest in their education, but of course, obtaining an education debt-free is possible.
 However, The BBC Pledge has qualifications: